antonlydell/Pandemy/docs/source/user_guide/sqlite.rst

 Initialization
 --------------

-Initializing an SQLite :class:`DatabaseManager <pandemy.DatabaseManager>` with no arguments creates a database that lives in memory.
+Initializing a SQLite :class:`DatabaseManager <pandemy.DatabaseManager>` with no arguments creates a database that lives in memory.